-A course failure is defined as the following:
+A course failure is further defined as the following:

-- 1. a grade below the passing rate of 77% on first computation of the grade which includes the unit exams and final exam, and/or on the second computation of the grade which includes the unit exams, final exam, and all other assignments for that course. - 2. a grade below 70% in NU103A - 3. a clinical failure - 4. a grade of less than 90% in Level 1, 95% in Levels 2 & 3, or 100% in Level 4 on the dosage calculations exam retake.
-One retake allowed in Levels 1, 2, & 3, and two retakes allowed in Level 4. - 5. failure of a third attempt skills check-off in any course. - 6. withdrawal from an NU/NMNC course for any reason after the official withdrawal date.
+- a grade below the passing rate of 77% on first computation of the course grade which includes the unit exams (proctored ATI exams are considered unit exams and will be part of the first computation) and final exam, and/or on the second computation of the grade which includes the unit exams, final exam, and all other assignments for that course. - 2. a clinical failure. - 3. a grade of less than 90% in Level 1, 95% in Levels 2 & 3, or 100% in Level 4 on the dosage calculations exam retake.
+One retake allowed in Levels 1, 2, & 3, and two retakes allowed in Level 4. - 4. failure of a third attempt skills check-off in any course. - 5. withdrawal from a NRSN course for any reason after the official withdrawal date.